NCAR/HPC-Docs/docs/environment-and-software/machine-learning-and-deep-learning.md

 # Machine learning and deep learning

-CISL provides several libraries for users' machine learning and deep learning (ML/DL) work **on Casper nodes**.
+CISL provides several libraries for users' machine learning and deep learning (ML/DL) work.

 These libraries have been compiled from source to use native CUDA (GPU) and MPI libraries, increasing the capabilities over downloadable distributions that are available online.
-The ML/DL library installations can be found in NPL versions for Python 3.7.9.
+The ML/DL library installations can be found in the [NCAR Python Library](./user-environment/conda.md#the-ncar-python-library).

-Users load them by activating the NCAR Python Library [NPL](./user-environment/conda.md).

 The libraries available are: